Norway

 Driving in Norway can be spectacular, but also slower and more demanding than many travellers anticipate.
 These guides cover realistic driving times, road trip planning and winter driving conditions across different regions.

 Planning a road trip in Norway?
-This practical guide explains the most common mistakes first-time visitors make, including unrealistic driving distances, overplanning, ferry delays and seasonal travel challenges.
+This practical guide explains the most common mistakes first-time visitors make.

 Driving distances in Norway often take longer than expected.
 This guide explains what shapes travel time, how far to drive each day, and how to plan a more balanced itinerary.